officialhopsof/resume/interviews/technical-deep-dive.md

 **Dead Letter Queue**: Any processing failures after multiple retries go to SQS DLQ for manual investigation.

 We monitor bounce rates in Datadog and alert if they exceed 1%."

 ---

+### Q: "Why do you call both DREMR and CommsHub for outbound notifications?"

+**Answer**:
+"Great question - this demonstrates pragmatic migration strategy over architectural purity.

+**The Problem**: Several clients still read data directly from DREMR (dremrRelay index, storage).
+We couldn't wait for all of them to migrate to IMS before moving to CommsHub - it would block progress for months.

+**The Solution - 'Suppress and Parallel'**:
+1. Continue calling DREMR as before
+2. Add `suppressNotification` flag so DREMR does all storage/indexing but skips sending emails
+3. Call CommsHub to actually deliver the notifications

+**Why this works**:
+- **Decouples migrations**: CommsHub adoption doesn't depend on client migrations
+- **Maintains data consistency**: dremrRelay index stays accurate for existing clients
+- **Reduces risk**: Don't have to guess what storage/indexing behavior might be missed
+- **Incremental value**: Can migrate ⅔ of DREMR traffic to CommsHub without breaking anything

+**The cost**: Temporary complexity of dual calls.
+But we can remove the DREMR call once all read clients migrate.

+**Result**: Hit our goal of ⅔ traffic migration without blocking on client teams."

+---

+### Q: "Why Kafka CDC instead of polling MongoDB for notifications?"

+**Answer**:
+"Good question - this was a key architectural decision between simplicity and real-time performance.

+**The alternatives**:

+1. **Polling**: MONS queries MongoDB every N seconds for new messages
+   - Simpler, no CDC infrastructure
+   - But: higher latency, inefficient queries, load on MongoDB, can miss rapid changes

+2. **Application-level events**: CONVS publishes directly to Kafka when writing
+   - Lower latency, explicit control
+   - But: tight coupling, risk of inconsistency if Kafka publish fails after DB write

+3. **Kafka CDC**: Watch MongoDB change streams, publish to Kafka (CHOSEN)
+   - Real-time (<100ms), fully decoupled, captures every change
+   - But: higher operational complexity

+**Why CDC won**:
+- **User experience**: Notifications need to be real-time.
+Polling adds latency.
+- **Event-driven architecture**: CONVS doesn't know about MONS.
+Clean separation of concerns.
+- **Reliability**: Never miss a message.
+Kafka guarantees delivery.
+- **Future-proofing**: The Kafka event stream becomes source of truth.
+Can add other consumers later for analytics, search indexing, etc.

+**Failure handling**: If CDC goes down, messages still persist in MongoDB - that's the critical path.
+Notifications are delayed but not lost.
+MONS has consumer lag monitoring and catches up from checkpoint when CDC recovers.
+It's a non-critical degradation - users can still send/receive via the app."

+---